HookPub/BasedBrowser/README.md

 For Linux users: (Use the shell script)
 1. Update the directory it 'cd' s to.
-2. Enter 'chmod +x start-app.sh' into your terminal.
+2. Enter 'chmod +x Start.sh' into your terminal.
-3. Run the script. (./start-app.sh)
+3. Run the script. (./Start.sh)

 To change the search engine, edit the var url in the 'search()' part of the functions.js